 - Aluminum foil – this kind is made from recycled materials – BONUS!

-- Olive oil – we like this kind.
+- Olive oil – we use this kind.

-- Salt – we’ve become hooked on this kind and love that the trace minerals are still intact.
+- Salt – we’ve become hooked on this salt and love that the trace minerals are still intact.

 - Preheat your oven to 400 (F).